- The worst large counties in Michigan for winter driving fatalities

 5.20 winter driving deaths per 100,000 residents

 Calhoun County, just east of Kalamazoo, ranks as the worst large county in Michigan for winter weather-related driving fatalities.
 Between 2014 and 2018, there were seven deaths, or 5.20 fatalities per 100,00 residents — more than double the Michigan average of 2.48.
 I-94, which was identified as the most dangerous interstate for winter driving in our study, runs directly through Calhoun County and links the major metropolitan areas of Chicago and Detroit.

 2. Genesee County

 Genesee County, home to Flint and the birthplace of General Motors, had the second-highest rate of winter weather-related driving fatalities per resident among large Michigan counties — a total of 14 deaths over the five-year period.
 I-75, the third most dangerous interstate for winter driving in Michigan, passes directly through Flint.

 3. Allegan County

 Allegan County is located just to the north of Kalamazoo and on Lake Michigan's eastern shore.
 Allegan County and many of its lakeside peers are frequently subject to lake-effect snow in the winter.
 As cold air passes over Lake Michigan, heat and moisture from the lake begin to rise and form clouds that cause heavy snow to fall on the land, often creating hazardous driving conditions.

 3.40 winter driving deaths per 100,000 residents

-Kalamazoo County saw 9 winter driving fatalities over the period analyzed and shares a border with both Calhoun and Allegan counties, which had the first and third highest rates of winter driving deaths among large Michigan counties in our study.
+Kalamazoo County saw nine winter driving fatalities over the period analyzed and shares a border with both Calhoun and Allegan counties, which had the highest and third-highest rates of winter driving deaths among large Michigan counties in our study.
 I-94, Michigan's most dangerous interstate for winter driving, also runs directly through Kalamazoo County.

 5. Muskegon County